matwerber1/aws-lambda-layer-node10-cfn-response/README.md

 # Production Usage

 1. Create a Lambda Layer
-2. Associate the Lambda Layer to your Lambda function(s)
+2. Associate the Lambda Layer to your Lambda function(s) that act as custom CloudFormation resources
-3. Import the sync or async version from the layer:
+3. From within the Lambda(s), import the sync or async version from the layer:
     ```
     # async version
     const cfnResponse = require('cfn-response-async');